vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 232 CHAPTER

 prapanna or bhakta, he readers faultless service in accordance with that state and in accordance with the s'astras, for the remain. ing term of his life here.
-We have already described ), how, after the fall of the body, he reaches a region free from the touch of matter (prakriti) by journeying along the shining path begion. ing with archis and bow he attains there the supreme end, namely perfect service which is the overflow of the unlimited enjoyment of Bhagavan.
+We have already described ), how, after the fall of the body, he reaches a region free from the touch of matter (prakr̥ti) by journeying along the shining path begion. ing with archis and bow he attains there the supreme end, namely perfect service which is the overflow of the unlimited enjoyment of Bhagavan.

 THREE CAUSES BY WHICH THE LORD'S